Civil defense in Taiwan: Kuma Academy

 Kuma Academy provides civil defense training to civilians in Taiwan.
 Classes cover topics like first aid and media literacy (intended to combat disinformation from China).
 Kuma Academy has also provided training in open-source intelligence and cybersecurity.
 According to Kuma, their goal is "to decentralise civil defence."

-Forward alliance
+Forward Alliance

 The Forward Alliance is a Taiwanese national security and civil defense think tank.
 The group runs workshops to train civilians in disaster response and civil defense.
 Following the beginning of the 2022 Russian invasion of Ukraine, public participation in training programs run by the Forward Alliance increased greatly.

+Airsoft groups

+Due to strict firearms regulation in Taiwan many civilians and reservists rely on airsoft to build and maintain firearms associated muscle memory and tactical skills.
+Interest in airsoft groups and associated training increased following the Russian invasion of Ukraine.

 Shelters

 There are more than 117,000 air raid shelters in Taiwan, some dating back to the Japanese colonial period.
 During the Second World War an extensive network of bunkers and shelters was built across Taiwan to defend against allied bombing raids.
 Many more obsolete shelters as well as military bunkers have been repurposed as commercial, artistic, or public buildings.